in-the-keyhole/ffmpeg-dotnet-sample/README.md

 ## App 4 - Transcode and Analyze memory stream together.

 This is basically App2 and App3 combined.
 Many lines are commented, showing testing of options to tweak results.
+Duration is grabbed from the stderr output that is generated during transcoding operation.

 `cd App4`